 See above for the format of the INI file.

-NOTE: The display option requires the presence of SDL.DLL under Windows.
+NOTE: The display option requires the presence of SDL2.DLL under Windows.
 A copy is included in this package.

 NOTE: Not all colour formats and depths can be displayed.
 You will receive an error message if you use this option on an unsupported format.